blitzkz23/KanaL-kana-learn/README.md

 # KanaL_KanaLearn
-Android application to learn Hiragana and Katakana
+Android application to help learn Hiragana and Katakana